troberts777/Savage-Worlds-Web-Tools/README.md

 	* TODO:
 		* Data Entry still needed
 			* Savage Worlds Deluxe - Complete
-			* Fantasy Companion - mostly complete 99/ of approx 150 entries
+			* Fantasy Companion - Complete
 			* Horror Companion - has only a test entry (1) / of approx 130 entries
 			* Savage Free Bestiary - has 7 entries
 			* Sci-Fi Companion - has no entries